zchee/golang-wiki/Modules.md

 The default behavior when adding a new *direct* dependency via go commands such as 'go get' or 'go build' is to select the *latest* tagged release version (such as 'v1.2.3'), which is recorded in the `go.mod` file with a `require` directive (such as `require D v1.2.3`).
 The *minimal version selection* algorithm is used to select the actual versions used in a build.
 For a brief overview and rationale for minimal version selection, [see the "High Fidelity Builds" section](https://github.com/golang/proposal/blob/master/design/24301-versioned-go.md#update-timing--high-fidelity-builds) of the official proposal, or the [more detailed `vgo` blog series](https://research.swtch.com/vgo).

 In general, the version of each module selected by minimal version selection and used in a build is always the semantically highest of the versions explicitly `require`d by the module or one of its dependencies.
 This effectively locks versions into place until the module author or user chooses a new version explicitly.

+Different major versions are distinct modules.
+For example, a `/v2` module will never be compared with a `/v3` module during version selection.

 Use `go list -m` to list selected module versions.

-Different major versions are distinct modules.
-A `/v2` module will never be compared with a `/v3` module, even if the rest of the module path is the same, but `me.io/mymod` may be included alongside `me.io/mymod/v2`.
-(This allows a v1 module to be implemented in terms of its v2 replacement or vice-versa.)

 See also the ["Upgrading and Downgrading Dependencies"](https://github.com/golang/go/wiki/Modules#upgrading-and-downgrading-dependencies) section below and the ["How are versions marked as incompatible?"](https://github.com/golang/go/wiki/Modules#how-are-versions-marked-as-incompatible) FAQ below.